 One of the inconveniences of smart bulbs is that they're usually heavier than regular bulbs, and thus often don't fit in smaller lamps and light fixtures.

-Enter Lifx's Mini and Mini Color bulbs, which look adorable and, at only 2.2 inches long, fit in a variety of desk lamps or other small fixtures.
+Enter the Lifx Mini and Mini Color bulbs, which look adorable and, at only 2.2 inches long, fit in a variety of desk lamps or other small fixtures.
 At $24.99 and $44.99, respectively, they're slightly pricey, but they're a bright and versatile option for smart-home owners, especially HomeKit fans.
 They're among the best Apple HomeKit products and best smart light bulbs you can get.
 Lifx bulbs work with Alexa and Google Assistant, too.

 A huge plus is that the Lifx Mini bulbs are Wi-Fi-enabled, meaning they connect directly to your network without requiring a smart-home hub as Sengled's Element bulbs and Philips' Hue bulbs do.
 However, connecting them to my network was a difficult task.